mgmarlow/elasticsearch-cookbook/notes/intro.md

 # Intro

+This cookbook serves as a general guide to understanding and working with Elasticsearch.
+Included are [notes](./notes.md) on important topics and an [example ruby application](../examples/) to enable easy experimentation.

+To run the ruby examples, refer to the [README](../README.md).

+## What is Elasticsearch?

 Open source search engine built on top of Apache Lucene.
 Provides a RESTful API that hides a lot of the complexity of Lucene.

 - Distributed by nature.